vdegenne/install-firebase-stripe-manually/README.md

 ### one-time payment custom claims

-to have more control over the custom claims, check the `fcc` branch of this repository.
+to have more control over the custom claims, check the `fcc` branch on this repository.

 # Stripe/Firebase snippets